giftos1/programming-guide/Software-Setup.md

 `python -m pip install kivy`

 *Git*:
 Download and install git from https://git-scm.com/download
+There are a number of options for things like git-bash and what console you want to use...
+The defaults should be fine.

 Mac OS X
 --------